openstack/releases/README.rst

   Either ``yes`` or ``no``, indicating whether the release announcement should include the link to the package on PyPI.
 Defaults to ``no``.

+``release-model``
+  Identify the release model used by the deliverable.
+See the reference section of the documentation for descriptions of the valid models.

 ``artifact-link-mode``
   Describe how to link to artifacts produced by the project.
 The